tseccull/motes/README.md

 MOTES is a python package used for tracing and extracting spectra of faint astronomical point sources from 2D spectrograms.
-MOTES is also capable of sky subtraction and cosmic ray rejection/masking.
+MOTES is also capable of sky subtraction and , to a limited degree, cosmic ray rejection/masking.

 Citation: Please cite .... paper to be written .... if you use MOTES in your research.
 Need a Zenodo DOI?